NortheastState/CITC1301/chapter1/readme.txt

 CITC 1301 A70 - Spring 2018
 Introduction to Programming and Logic
 Instructor: David Blair
-Text: Python Programming: An Introduction To Computer Science
-      By John Zelle Ph.D.

 Topic: Chapter 1
 ==============================================================
 In this chapter, we will have a gentle introduction to computers and computer science.